Missing & Murdered Indigenous Women

 Over 5,700 American Indian and Alaska Native women and girls were reported missing as of 2016, according to the National Crime Information Center, but only 116 of those cases were logged with the Department of Justice.
 Eighty-four percent of Native women experience violence in their lifetime, according to the National Institute of Justice.
 A 2008 study found that women in some tribal communities are 10 times more likely to be murdered than the national average.

 In 2019, Governor Michelle Lujan Grisham established the Missing and Murdered Indigenous Women Task Force Act, which will collaborate with tribal governments, tribal law enforcement, and the U.S. Department of Justice to determine the scope of the problem, identify barriers, and create partnerships to improve processes for reporting and investigating cases.
-The task force, which was appointed in October 2019, must report its finding and recommendations to Governor Lujan Grisham, the legislative council service library, and the appropriate legislative committees before November 1, 2020.
+The task force, which was appointed in October 2019, will report its finding and recommendations to Governor Lujan Grisham, the legislative council service library, and the appropriate legislative committees.

 MMIW Task Force Members